"NCIS" and "Bones" actor Heath Freeman dies at 41 - ExBulletin

 “NCIS” and “Bones” actor Heath Freeman dies at 41

-“He was extremely proud of his recent film work and was very excited for the next chapter of his career,” Montifiore added in the statement.
+“He was extremely proud of his recent film work and was very excited for the next chapter of his career.
+His remarkable legacy as an extraordinarily gifted son, brother, uncle, friend, actor and producer, accomplished cook and man with the most infectious and a spectacular laugh, will live on forever.
+May his memory be a blessing to all who knew and loved him. ”

-“The Wedding Singer” actress Shanna Moakler Freeman recalled on Twitter writing: “Godspeed handsome friend, I will miss your laughter and cherish our good times … ty for making this life exciting and fun.”
+Freeman played Benjamin Frank in “NCIS” in 2003 and also played the role of serial killer Howard Epps in “Bones” from 2005 to 2007.
+His first television appearance was in 2001 in an episode of “ER” , and more recently, he had focused on a career in film.
+He had just finished the western movie “Terror on the Prairie”.

+Heartbroken to learn of the loss of my dear friend Heath Freeman, talented actor, director, producer, outstanding chef and strong friend, model and reality TV star Shannon Moakler wrote on Instagram.
+I will miss you so much and cherish all the amazing memories we all had … and we have so many good ones !!
+Godspeed. #at a loss“

-Gina Carano, who starred alongside Freeman in the upcoming “Terror on the Prairie” movie, recalled Freeman on Instagram as “so special.”
+“The Mandalorian” actor Gina Carano, who also stars in “Terror on the Prairie”, paid tribute to Freeman on Instagram On Monday.

 “Heath was really so special, so fierce and precious, protective, gentle and courageous.
 He made me feel safe.
 He took care of everyone around him.
 I am so blessed to know him for the time being. that I did.
-Rest in peace Heath Freeman.. my sweet and passionate friend, “she added.
+Rest in peace Heath Freeman.
+My sweet and passionate friend.
+I will miss you and pray for your loved ones. “

 Sources